Where Are The Trash Cans?

 In a word, yes.
 But be aware that fishing regulations including seasons, size limits and licensing requirements are set by the North Carolina Division of Marine Fisheries.
 A complete set of the current rules is available on their website.

-Is There An Option To Camping?
+Is There An Option To Camp?

 May We Build A Campfire?